munafs2301/SendSMS/README.md

 I will create background jobs for 3 stages of ProcessClientMessageTask.
 So, if there is a failure it retries the process.

 ## Direction for running and testing the project
+You need to have .Net SDK 6 installed on our OS
 #### SmsService
 1. Open your command terminal.
 2. At the root of the "SmsService" folder, enter the following command: **`dotnet run`**